Review – Topaz DeNoise AI

 Please Note: we have not tested all the plug-ins that are available for Noise Reduction so there may be other apps that will give you a similar result.

 Below is an image we shot in Japan at ISO 6400 on a Full-Frame Sony A7Rii camera.
 We have only straightened the image in Lightroom.
 The image is displayed at 100% and cropped in (check out the thumbnail in the top right-hand corner).
+Noise reduction has been applied to the whole image, however, with the latest version of the software (V2.2.2) we could now selectively just reduce noise in the most noticeable parts of the image such as the sky.
 Hover over the images for a larger view.

 Above: Original Image – Shot at 35mm – f2.8 – 1/30th – ISO 6400 – No Editing